shota-yamashita/rails-template/README.md

 * rubocop (optional)
 * scss_lint (optional)

-※ Default CircleCI setting, Not run Linter commands.
+※ Default CircleCI setting, Not run linter commands.
 If use linter commands, please uncomment the specify code. (in .ciecleci/config.yml)